The-ferret-scot/help-to-buy/README.md

-# help-to-buy
+# Help To Buy
-Companies that have benefited from the Scottish Government Help-to-buy scheme
+This csv file includes data on the Scottish Government's Help To Buy Subsidy scheme.
+It shows which companies have benefited from the subsidised loans the most, and estimates how much the Scottish Government has invested in homes built by each firm.
+The estimates are based on the average figures given by the Scottish Government.
+More information on this dataset can be found at theferret.scot